techdivision/jobs/README.md

 # TechDivision.Jobs
 This is a package for integrating jobs into your site.
 In order to be properly indexed as jobs in google (and other search engines), job semantics need to be correct.

 This is a good read to start with: https://developers.google.com/search/docs/data-types/job-posting

+### Installation
+TechDivision.Jobs is available via packagist.
+Add `"techdivision/jobs" : "~1.0"` to the require section of the composer.json
+or run `composer require techdivision/jobs`.

 ## What this package offers
 You can add the following NodeTypes: